 The schedule of the six-year program is as follows:

 We accept four residents per year.
-Applications are reviewed by the Department of OMFS and the School of Medicine.
-Acceptance is offered jointly, and advanced standing in the medical school is granted based on a review of an applicant’s dental school curriculum and transcripts.
+Applications are reviewed by the Department of OMFS and the School of Medicine and acceptance is offered jointly.